ringcentral/ringcentral-api-docs/docs/sdks.md

 In addition to the official RingCentral SDKs there are a number of unofficial libraries, plugins and sample apps for a range of languages built by amazing communities of active developers.
 The list below includes libraries and apps for the RingCentral Platform APIs and Glip, RingCentral’s messaging service.

-If you’ve built your own RingCentral library, plugin, or open source app, please [get in touch](mailto:devsupport@ringcentral.com) and we’ll add it to this list.
+If you’ve built your own RingCentral library, plugin, or open source app, please [login and submit a help ticket](https://developers.ringcentral.com/support/create-case) and we’ll add it to this list.

 Some of these integrations may be incomplete.
 Feedback and bugs should be directed to their representative authors.